 Art Walk through Nasher Centre

+If you are an art enthusiast there is no shortage of things to see, the challenge will be with A Dallas one day trip how to choose which galleries to see.
 The Nasher Sculpture Center featured an impressive collection of modern and contemporary sculptures part of the Raymond and Patsy Nasher Collection.

 The sculptures were on display both inside the building and out.
 Outside I had a lovely stroll through the garden which featured many large sculptures — a very peaceful stop on a beautiful day that I highly recommend.